DanielBL01/bridge-the-gap/README.md

-# Project
+# About the Project - Bridge the Gap

-An asynchronous web chat that translates messsages to a preferred language.
+A web chat that utilizes web sockets to allows for live chat between users.
+Users are allowed to create their own chat rooms where two users can asynchronously text one another.
+When texting, the Google Translation API is used to translate one users text to the other users preferred language which are all stored in a PostgreSQL database along with their username and encrypted password.

 ## Inspiration

-From my own personal experience talking to friends and being someone who was born elsewhere but came to North America at a very young age, I can say that most second generation student always had a difficult time writing in their parents native language rather than speaking it.
-This makes sense since, as family we tend to talk to one another a lot more text.
+As a student who was born outside of North America but came to live and study in Canada at a very young age, I have always struggled texting with my parents in their native language.

-Personally, I've always had difficulty texting my parents and because of this, our conversations are sometimes short and awkward since they would text in Korean while I texted back in English and both sides would have a bit of trouble.
+Because of this, our conversations are sometimes cut short since I would be texting in English while my parents would text in their native language.
+Both sides would have a bit of trouble.

-The purpose of this app is to create a web chat room where two users can indicate which language they prefer to read and any text written to them in any language would be translated using Google's ML algorithm in their preferred language.
+Obviously, the problem at hand is not a hard one.
+I could have simply pasted my text message into a translator and paste it back to send.
+But since it's 2020 and no one has the patience to consistently do this, I thought I would make an app for it.

+Another reason was to dive deeper into more complex web development, namely using SocketIO for realtime, bi-directional communication between the client and server.

-## Learning how to secure passwords
+## Secure passwords

-We want to encrypt a users password such that if a person breaks into the web app's database, the users password is not compromised since users tend to use the same passwords for various websites.
+We want to encrypt a users password such that if a person breaks into the web app's database, the users password is not compromised.

-So can be just use a hash function on the password and store it into the database?
-It's not this simple...
-This still leaves us with many vulnerabilities.
+So can we just use a hash function on the password and store it into the database?
+Unfortunately, it's not this simple...
+Let's see why this still leaves us with a few vulnerabilities.

-1. An attacker could simply brute force a solution by trying every single combination of characters.
-A script can be wrote which reads from a map of every combination possible until the correct password if found.
+1. An attacker could simply brute force a way in by trying every single combination of characters.
+A simple script can be wrote to do this.

 2. An attacker could also break into the database and use rainbow tables to bypass the encryption.
-Suppose that we have a password hash function H and a finite set of passwords P. Given any output h of the hash function, a rainbow table can either locate an element p in P such that H(p) = h or determine that there is no such p in P.
+To understand rainbow tables, suppose that we have a password hash function H and a finite set of passwords P. Given any output h of the hash function, a rainbow table can either locate an element p in P such that H(p) = h or determine that there is no such p in P.

-So what is the answer?
+So what is the answer? 🤔

 - One way to add a layer of protection against attacks is to introduce a random string while hashing.
-This random string is called the Salt.
+This random string is called salt.
 This essentially means that even if two users have identical passwords, they will have different encrypted passwords in the database.
 This will cause the rainbow table to grow exponentially since now all possible random strings must be considered.
-However, this does not help us with the first approach of brute forcing a solution.
+Sadly, this does not help us with the first approach where the attack is a brute force method.

-- The way to fight against a brute force attack, we can also define how many times the hashing function will run.
-Adding more iterations will make the hashing function slower and this will make the brute force attack difficult to pull off since it will take longer time to test out each possible key.
+- To fight against the brute force method, we can also define how many times the hashing function will run.
+Adding more iterations will make the hashing function slower and this will make the brute force attack difficult to pull off since it will take a much longer time to test out each possible key.